-Providing distinct advantages and a learning environment geared toward academic success, the University of Maine at Farmington requires all First-Year students to reside on campus.
-This requirement applies to those who have earned less than twenty four hours of college credit after graduating high school and are enrolled in twelve or more hours at UMF.
+With a goal of promoting academic success right from the start, the University of Maine at Farmington requires all First-Year students to reside on campus.
+This requirement applies to those who have earned less than 24 hours of college credit after graduating high school and are enrolled in 12 or more hours at UMF.

-A student applying for a waiver of the live-on requirement must meet the following conditions:
+A student applying for a waiver of the residency requirement must meet the following conditions:

 - Fall under one or more of the exemption categories listed on the waiver.

-- Provide requisite information and documentation in support of the request.
+- Provide the information and documentation to support the waiver request.

-Waiver for the First Year Live on Requirement (Click to download form.
-Once received, you will get a confirmation email from our staff.
+After your completed Request for Waiver Form is received, you will get a confirmation email from our staff.
 If you do not receive this email, but believe you have submitted a Request for Waiver Form, please contact UMF Student Housing, below.